 Scenario 2: Staggered Appointments Booked on ONE Shift

-This is another way to do this, but does include the limitation of initial visits overlapping with subsequent visits.
-It does allow you to keep everything on a single shift and just block off half the amount of time on the schedule without worrying about rooms or resources.
-I think this simplifies the booking process and the way that the schedule looks to the admin.
+This is another way to do this but does include the limitation of initial visits overlapping with subsequent visits.
+It does allow you to keep everything on a single shift and just block off half the amount of time on the schedule without worrying about rooms or rooms as resources.
+This simplifies the booking process and the way that the schedule looks to the admin.

 Here’s an example of how that works with a single shift.